• English

 3. Language: Arabic is the official language of the UAE, but English is widely spoken in Fujairah, particularly in tourist areas.

-4. Climate: Fujairah experiences a hot and humid climate, with temperatures ranging from 25°C (77°F) in the winter to 40°C (104°F) in the summer.
-It is important to dress appropriately for the weather and to stay hydrated, particularly during the hotter months.
+4. Climate: Fujairah experiences hot and humid weather, with temperatures ranging from 25°C (77°F) in the winter to 40°C (104°F) in the summer.
+It is essential to dress appropriately for the weather and to stay hydrated, particularly during the hotter months.

-6. Safety: Fujairah is generally considered to be a safe destination for travelers, but it is important to exercise caution and follow local laws and customs.
+6. Safety: Fujairah is generally considered a safe destination for travelers, but it is essential to exercise caution and follow local laws and customs.

 Conclusion: Experience the Unique Charm of Fujairah, UAE